wordofwarning/wordofwarning.org/current/2023-worksahead/colbert/index.md

 She has collaborated with Eggs Collective, and has been commissioned by NIAMOS and (in)sane Mcr as part of the Starvin Artists project and Breakdown Bolton.

-**Overall 100-150 wds - pick out what is interesting to an audience about you and your career to date.
+**Above is what we had before.
+Overall 100-150 wds - pick out what is interesting to an audience about you and your career to date.
 Eg<br>A. brief artist statement about approach/interest area/methodolgy<br>B. Past work<br>C. it's fine to mention previous commissions and collaborations outside education, but maybe 1 or 2 most impressive**

 #### Quotes
 >*(for example) Riveting, extraordinary, shocking…*<br>&nbsp;— Audience Feedback on *title of whatever piece of work it refers to*